SuperOfficeDocs/crmscript/docs/api-reference/classes/NSImportAgent/NSImportAgent.md

 # NSImportAgent

-This agent can be used to import data into the system
+This agent can be used to import data into the system.

+## Example

 ```crmscript
 NSImportAgent agent;